 All electrical hookups and preparations for the spa must be done by a qualified electrician and in accordance with the National Electrical Code.
-The Series 300B and Series 400B are 220V systems, and detailed instructions on wiring the spa are located in the equipment manual provided with each spa.
+Detailed instructions on wiring the spa are located in the equipment manual provided with each spa.

-Local electrical codes vary as to what is required in terms or electrical hookup.
+Local electrical codes vary as to what is required in terms of electrical hookup.
 National Electrical Code requires a Ground Fault Circuit Interrupter (GFCI) at the power source.